evinjaff/SwiftFake/docs/README.md

 <img src="img/SwiftFake_Block.png">

 In early experiments, we identified a high false positive rate of calls being screened, an issue mirrored across other spam filtering systems.
-We resolve this system by creating secure memory, a way for the model to access sensitive context without exposing the information to the other caller.
+We resolved this system by creating secure memory, a way for the model to access sensitive context without exposing the information to the other caller.

 ## Resources and Media